MrEnder0/Grid9/README.md

 ### 0.7
-Will add new commands like exit (escapes the current while loop)
+Will add new commands like exit (escapes the current while loop) Will replace current if and loop end and begining storing system to allow nesting

 ### 0.8
 Will added error and logging system